albertllousas/functional-domain-driven-design/README.md

   <img width="70%" src="doc/img/whole-workflow.png">
 </p>

-First of all, let's be type driven and define the functionality that we are going to expose to the world in terms of a
+First of all, let's be type driven and define the functionality that we are going to expose to the world:
-contract:

 Our API:
 ```kotlin